ImageMagick/Usage-Markdown/anim_mods/index.md

 [![\[IM Output\]](crop_viewport_frames.gif)](crop_viewport_frames.gif)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
->  The '`!`' character has special significance to some UNIX shells, like "`csh`", and must be escaped with a backslash, even when placed inside quotes.
+>  The '`!`' character has special significance to some Unix shells, like "`csh`", and must be escaped with a backslash, even when placed inside quotes.
 > IM will ignore backslashes, in geometry arguments so it does not hurt to always backslash it.

 As you can see the result is more like what you probably really wanted to achieve when cropping an animated image.